varuar/CSC229_Week1_Demo1/README.md

 # ATMSimulator

 ATMSimulator is a JavaFX project created to simulate the workings of ATM Machines.
 In this project, I have used Java 12.0.1.
 As the backend database, I've used MySQL database and for connectivity i've used JDBC.
+The SQL file contains the sql table that is used in this project.

 Following functionalities are implemented in this simulator: